ggrrll/greenemiti/README.md

 including mainly desalinization, pumped hydro and batteries.

 Given the urgent need to cut down economic and carbon costs of shipping water by tankers, a first valuable solution for storage would be desalinizers (there is already one installed in  San Domino island, which does not meet the need  yet) (see also this [report by ENEA/ANCIM](https://www.enea.it/it/seguici/pubblicazioni/pdf-volumi/2019/libro_bianco_isole_minori.pdf)).
-This solution could both quickly help with energy storage, while allowing Treminti islands to be finally independent for the production of the ~ 0.2 Mm3 of water needed yearly (as it's alrady happening  in few other small island in Italy [Legambiente 2018 report – Table 3.1](https://www.legambiente.it/wp-content/uploads/dossier_isole_sostenibili_2018.pdf)).
+This solution could both quickly help with energy storage, while allowing Treminti islands to be finally independent for the production of the ~ 0.2 Mm3 of water needed yearly (as it's alrady happening  in few other small island in Italy).
 The desalination plan was already approved in 2016, but probably bureacratic issues have critically slowed down its construction (see [related news](https://www.civico93.it/a-che-punto-e-la-realizzazione-del-dissalatore-alle-isole-tremiti/))

 ## Production (PV plants)